Airbus Logo

 Airbus Logo 2017-present

-The updated Airbus logo is flat and does not contain a swirling logo, but only a verbal inscription.
-A rather saturated dark blue tone remained almost unchanged.
+The updated Airbus logo is flat and doesn’t contain the twisted logo, only the word mark.
+The rich, dark blue tone has remained virtually unchanged.

 Font and Colors